11 Apr 2016

 Will you work for equity?

 After you have been consulting for any amount of time, you are bound to get asked this by a client.
 You may find yourself struggling to decide whether or not to take some equity or just get paid to work on the project like you normally do.

 I had one such scenario a while back that I wanted to share.
 One day a few months ago, I was approached by a local VC in town.
 Our relationship falls somewhere between acquaintance and friend; let’s call him Joe.
 Joe has a very successful background and is one of the more wealthy people in my circle of influence.

-Joe asked me our for beers to discuss a new opportunity for a mobile project.
+Joe asked me out for beers to discuss a new opportunity for a mobile project.
 I, of course obliged and met him out.
 During this meeting, Joe proceeded to tell me about an application he wanted me to build that would be aimed at teenagers.
-The gist was: `They would create rooms and the “cool kids” could vote other kids in and out of the rooms`.
+The gist was:

 The offer he made was 30% of the application ownership and profits and a small share in one of his existing startups.
 Given Joe’s history, I knew this would most likely be a successful endeavor, however I told him that I had to think about it.
 Given the nature of the app, I had some strong moral objections to creating a tool that would allow teens to ostracize each other.
 This didn’t quite sit right with me.